mxagar/music_genre_classification/get_data/README.md

 ![Generic Reproducible Pipeline](../assets/Reproducible_Pipeline.png)

-This folder deals with the step or component number X: **X**.
+This folder deals with the step or component **number 1: Get Data**.

-This component is executed by the root level `mlflow` command, which gets the configuration parameters either (1) from the root `config.yaml` using `hydra` (2) or these are hard-coded in the `main.py` script from the root level.
+This component is executed by the root level `mlflow` command, which gets the configuration parameters either **(1) from the root `config.yaml` using `hydra` (2) or these are hard-coded in the `main.py` script from the root level**.
 MLflow sets the required environment defined in the current/local `conda.yaml` automatically.
 We can also run this component locally and independently from the general project by invoking the local `MLproject` file as follows:

 ```bash
 # The MLproject file in . is used